kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

         CFShow(CFSTR("\nCould not create password"));
     }

-The underlying functionality of the SecRandomCopyBytes function uses the /dev/random Unix file which relies upon the 160-bit Yarrow algorithm, based on SHA1 to generate pseudorandom numbers.
-Depending on the hardware (iOS verses Mac OS), generally the entropy is retrieved from system events, device sensors, as well as interrupt timing during boot.
+The underlying functionality of the SecRandomCopyBytes function uses the /dev/random Unix file which relies upon the 160-bit Yarrow algorithm.
+It's based on SHA1 to generate pseudorandom numbers.
+Depending on the hardware (iOS verses Mac OS), system events, device sensors and interrupt timing during boot generate the entropy.

-**NOTE: To look at the open source code of the kernel entropy function, see the collectEntropy call [here](https://www.opensource.apple.com/source/securityd/securityd-40600/src/entropy.cpp).
-The KERN_KDGETENTROPY define in the code calls the kdbg_getentropy function [here](https://www.opensource.apple.com/source/xnu/xnu-1456.1.26/bsd/kern/kdebug.c)**
+**NOTE: To look at the open source code of the kernel entropy function, see the [collectEntropy call](https://www.opensource.apple.com/source/securityd/securityd-40600/src/entropy.cpp).
+The KERN_KDGETENTROPY define in the code calls the [kdbg_getentropy function](https://www.opensource.apple.com/source/xnu/xnu-1456.1.26/bsd/kern/kdebug.c)**

-Now we have our password.
-However, if you are going to adapt this code so that instead a user enters a password, in addition to strong password checking, it is a good idea to salt the password.
-This will help prevent dictionary attacks and rainbow table attacks by adding additional random data to the password.
+Now that you have a password, you should salt the password.
+Without a salt, the code would derive the same key if other users supplied the same password:

 	uint8_t salt[8];
     result = SecRandomCopyBytes(kSecRandomDefault, 8, salt);